breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ): SpsMat = if(t == 0) H else gnn(t = t - 1, H = m(H), W = W, b = b)
 ```

-We will have more to say about matrix recurrence relations [later](#graphs-computationally).
+We will have more to say about matrix recurrence relations [in a bit](#graphs-computationally).

 # Graph languages